Full Frame vs APS-C (APSC vs Full Frame): Which Camera Sensor Is Better?

 In this test, as before, I reset each picture to a pure raw file then I lifted the shadows to + 100% and reduced the highlights to – 100%.
 Further details of this in the video.
 This is a real-life test that will push the shadows and highlights to their max in a high ISO situation.

 I suppose that this is the most surprising test of all.
-When pushing the highlights and shadows to their maximum, both the full frame and crop sensor example, performed very similar.
+When pushing the highlights and shadows to their maximum, both the full frame and APS-C sensor example, performed very similar.
 There is degrading in the shadows of both pictures, and it looks like they are both even in this degrading.

-Now of course you generally wouldn’t push images this far, but it just shows that the dynamic range, in low light, in both a full frame and crop sensor, perform equally well.
+Now of course you generally wouldn’t push images this far, but it just shows that the dynamic range, in low light, in both a full frame and APS-C sensor, perform equally well.
 In this example at least.

 Summary - Full frame vs APS-C Sensor – Low Light Conditions